 This is where you need a specialist mortgage broker.

-It’s imperative they focus on the one sector.
+It’s imperative they focus on the one sector, which can be diverse in itself.
 But going the extra mile offers a win-win for both contractor and underwriter alike.

 In some instances, the broker has even helped the mortgage lender understand how contracting works.
 Based on that tuition, the lender’s been able to develop a bespoke contractor policy.

-Specialist brokers also understand contractors.
+Specialist brokers also understand contractors, another key asset.
 It doesn’t matter if the contractor uses an umbrella company or retain a unique limited company identity.
 A contractor mortgage specialist will understand their world.

 Here’s the good news you’ve been waiting for.
 Contract-based underwriting simplifies the whole mortgage application process.